KredeGC/KTL/README.md

 | trivial_vector<br/>\<T, Alloc\> | A vector class, similar to `std::vector`, but optimized for trivial types.
 Takes a type `T` and an allocator `Alloc`. | The container uses a straight `memcpy` for most of its operations.<br/>It's not recommended to use this with non-trivial types, eg. types that have custom default, copy or move constructors or custom destructors. |

 ## binary_heap interface
-The methods of the binary_heap roughly follows the STL container standard.
-As this is a binary heap many operations are not available.

 | Method | Description |
 | --- | --- |
 | `void clear()` | Clear all elements in the heap. |